PDAL/PDAL/doc/stages/readers.gdal.rst

 .. note::

     :ref:`filters.ferry` is needed because raster data do not map to typical dimension names.
-For output to formats such as :ref:`writers.las <LAS>`, this mapping is required.
+For output to formats such as :ref:`LAS <writers.las>`, this mapping is required.